Oak Island mystery: Triton Alliance (1967–1990s)

 In January 1967, Daniel C. Blankenship, David Tobias, Robert Dunfield, and Fred Nolan formed a syndicate for exploration on Oak Island.
 Two years later, Blankenship and Tobias formed Triton Alliance after purchasing most of the island.
 Several former landowners, including Mel Chappell, became shareholders in Triton.
 Triton workers excavated a 235 ft shaft, known as Borehole 10-X and supported by a steel caisson to bedrock, in 1971.

 According to Blankenship and Tobias, cameras lowered down the shaft into a cave recorded possible chests, human remains, wooden cribbing and tools; however, the images were unclear and none of the claims have been independently confirmed.
 The shaft later collapsed, and the excavation was again abandoned.
 The shaft was later re-dug to 181 ft, reaching bedrock, but work was halted due to lack of funds and the collapse of the partnership.
 Divers sent to the bottom of Borehole 10-X in 2016 found no artifacts.

 The island was the subject of an episode of In Search of... which was first broadcast on January 18, 1979.

 In 1983, Triton Alliance sued Frederick Nolan over the ownership of seven lots on the island and its causeway access.
 Two years later, Nolan's ownership of the lots was confirmed, but he was ordered to pay damages for interfering with Triton's tourist business.
 On appeal, Triton lost again in 1989 and Nolan's damages were reduced.

 During the 1990s, further exploration stalled because of legal battles between the Triton partners and a lack of financing.
 In 2005, a portion of the island was for sale for 7 million.
-Although the Oak Island Tourism Society had hoped that the government of Canada would purchase the island, a group of American drillers did so instead.
+Although the Oak Island Tourism Society had hoped that the Government of Canada would purchase the island, a group of American drillers did so instead.

 Robert S. Young (1996–2020)

 In June 1996, Robert S. Young of Upper Tantallon, Nova Scotia, purchased 4 acre of the island known as Lot Five from Fred Nolan.
 This property is the only untouched land left on Oak Island.
 Young died on October 28, 2020, and the land passed to his estate.
-His finds, including a solid-silver 1781 Spanish half-real, are documented on his website.
+His finds, including a silver 1781 Spanish half-real, are documented on his website.